Frostbite: Rewarming

-Rewarming causes tissue damage through reperfusion injury, which involves vasodilation, swelling (edema), and poor blood flow (stasis).
+Rewarming, though vital, causes tissue damage through reperfusion injury, which involves vasodilation, swelling (edema), and poor blood flow (stasis).
 Platelet aggregation is another possible mechanism of injury.
 Blisters and spasm of blood vessels (vasospasm) can develop after rewarming.

 Non-freezing cold injury

 The process of frostbite differs from the process of non-freezing cold injury (NFCI).
 In NFCI, temperature in the tissue decreases gradually.
 This slower temperature decrease allows the body to try to compensate through alternating cycles of closing and opening blood vessels (vasoconstriction and vasodilation).
 If this process continues, inflammatory mast cells act in the area.
 Small clots (microthrombi) form and can cut off blood to the affected area (known as ischemia) and damage nerve fibers.
 Rewarming causes a series of inflammatory chemicals such as prostaglandins to increase localized clotting.

 Pathophysiology

 The pathological mechanism by which frostbite causes body tissue injury can be characterized by four stages: Prefreeze, freeze-thaw, vascular stasis, and the late ischemic stage.